YuriBaena/JogoMedieval/README.md

-THis was the first challenge I had, to code a text game in python
+This was the first challenge I had, to code a text game in python